Friday 4 January 2019 (1 – 5), Saturday 5 January 2019 ( 9 – 5), Sunday 6 January (9 – 5)

 One great outcome of the 9 day course in 2016 was that graduates are setting up forest gardens – we’re seeing new experiments here in Australia as people trial different patterns, play with native Nitrogen-fixing ground covers (who knew we had any?!) and find out how some of the guilds that work in the Northern hemisphere perform in Australian soil and weather conditions.
 Participating in this course plugs you into the alumni, as well as giving you the chance to network directly with your course co-participants.
 The course program is fully packed; there is no time to discuss your own property in class hours, but you are welcome to bring information about your place to share with other students during breaks and our pot-luck dinner on Saturday night.

 To ensure a high quality learning experience, I’m limiting numbers on the course to just 18.
 Book early to ensure a place – plus get the early-bird discount.

 When I attended Martin’s course in 2017, I was surprised to find that half the participants were from outside the UK (South Africa, Germany, Denmark, USA, Australia, Ireland).
 His courses are booked out months in advance and he only runs a few a year.
 Come to sunny Invermay and save yourself an airfare! 🙂

-Early Bird fee $410 (paid in full by 10 December 2018).
+Early Bird fee $410 (paid in full by 10 December 2018 for January course and 1 September for September 2019 course).
 Full course fee $465.
 A non-refundable deposit of $50 secures your registration and is deducted from the fees above.
 Further details on the registration form.

 Getting here – Chestnut Farm is 10 minutes from Ballarat railway station, which has a direct shuttle from Melbourne (Tullamarine) airport.
 We are 90 minutes west of central Melbourne on the national highway to Adelaide.